legolego/DeepGitStream/README.md

 ## Get Streamlit to see github
 1. Connect Github to Streamlit Community Cloud servers
-    1. Sign in with github account
+    1. Sign in with github account - Free
-    2. New App
+    2. `Create App` - top right
+    3. Deploy a public app from Github
-    3. Find repo in dropdown
+    4. Find repo in dropdown
-    4. Point to `demo.py` file - it's smart
+    5. Point to `demo.py` file - it's smart
-    5. Add optional, pretty subdomain --> Deploy!
+    6. Add optional, pretty subdomain --> Deploy!
+    7. Wait for your app top cook in oven
-    6. Profit!
+    8. Profit!